surmwill/recycler_unity/README.md

 #### RebindExisingData
 `public void RebindExistingData()`

-Called by the Recycler to bind to rebind the entry to its current set of data
+Called by the Recycler to bind to rebind the entry to its current set of data.

 #### OnRecycled
 `public void OnRecycled()`

-Called by the Recycler when the entry gets recycled
+Called by the Recycler when the entry gets recycled.

 #### UnbindIndex
 `public void UnbindIndex()`

-Called by the Recycler to reset the entry to its default unbound index
+Called by the Recycler to reset the entry to its default unbound index.

 #### SetIndex
 `public void SetIndex(int index)`

-Called by the Recycler to set the the entry's index
+Called by the Recycler to set the the entry's index.

-Sets the index of the entry

 ## RecyclerScrollRectEndcap